Roswell incident: 1947 military balloon crash

 By 1947, the United States had launched thousands of top-secret Project Mogul balloons carrying devices to listen for Soviet atomic tests.
-On June 4, researchers at Alamogordo Army Air Field in New Mexico launched a long train of these balloons; they lost contact with the balloons and balloon-borne equipment within 17 mi of W.W.
-"Mac" Brazel's ranch near Corona, New Mexico, where a balloon subsequently crashed.
-Later that month, Brazel discovered tinfoil, rubber, tape, and thin wooden beams scattered across several acres of his ranch.
+On June 4, researchers at Alamogordo Army Air Field in New Mexico launched a long train of these balloons; they lost contact with the balloons and balloon-borne equipment within 17 mi of the ranch managed by W. W. "Mac" Brazel near Corona, New Mexico, where a balloon array subsequently crashed.
+Later that month, Brazel discovered tinfoil, rubber, tape, and thin wooden beams scattered across several acres of the ranch.

 With no phone or radio, Brazel was initially unaware of the ongoing flying disc craze.
 Amid the first summer of the Cold War, press nationwide covered Kenneth Arnold's account of what became known as flying saucers, objects that allegedly performed maneuvers beyond the capabilities of any known aircraft.
 Coverage of Arnold's report preceded a wave of over 800 similar sightings.
 When Brazel visited Corona, on July 5, his uncle Hollis Wilson suggested his debris could be from a "flying disk".
 Hundreds of reports had been made during the Fourth of July weekend, newspapers speculated on a possible Soviet origin, and about $3,000 was offered for physical proof.

 The next day Brazel drove to Roswell, New Mexico, and informed Sheriff George Wilcox of the debris he had found.
 Wilcox called Roswell Army Air Field (RAAF).
-RAAF was home to the 509th Bomb group of the Eighth Air Force, the only unit at the time capable of delivering nuclear weapons.
+RAAF was home to the 509th Bomb Group of the Eighth Air Force, the only unit at the time capable of delivering nuclear weapons.
 The base assigned Major Jesse Marcel and Captain Sheridan Cavitt to return with Brazel and gather the material from the ranch.
 RAAF Base commander Colonel William Blanchard notified the Eighth Air Force commanding officer Roger M. Ramey of their findings.